Publications and media

 The FAAI helps its partners draft reports and participate in international human rights mechanisms, notably the Universal Periodic Review, the Committee on the Rights of the Child and other regional mechanisms.

-Overview of our activities in 2022
+Discover the summary of our activities in 2024!

 Image